Layer

 BaseLayer.round

-Round all approriate data to integers. ::.
+Round all approriate layer data to integers.

 BaseLayer.autoUnicodes